recommended cameras

 ultra-compact

 These cameras are roughly the size of a (thick) deck of playing cards.
 The vast majority of compact digital cameras have terribly slow sensors which give poor results in low light.
-The F30, F31fd, and F20 (all use the same sensor) remain unmatched; their low-light performance exceeds that of all other compact digital cameras (including, however strangely, even Fuji’s own later models in the same series).
+The F30, F31fd, and F20 (all use the same sensor) remain unmatched; their low-light performance remained for several years superior to that of all other compact digital cameras (including, however strangely, even Fuji's own later models in the same series).

 Fuji F-series